 bus station and Bazar

-8 things to do in Hampi!
+8 Things to Do in Hampi!

 This is so you can take part in drum circles, dread-lock making, and whatever other hippie nonsense.
 This way you’ll be on the side of the reservoir and be able to experience the quiet of Hampi.

-We stayed at Shanthi Guesthouse which was 12,000 for 3 nights, although I think we could have negotiated better had we not been fairly intoxicated the majority of the time.
+We stayed at Shanthi Guesthouse which was 12,000 IDR for 3 nights, although I think we could have negotiated better had we not been fairly intoxicated the majority of the time.
 That price included breakfast and laundry and was in December at peak season (when rates are doubled).
 The cottages are along the rice paddies and you are GUARANTEED a badass view of the greatest sunset of all time from a swinging porch bed.

 If you want another option for where to stay in Hampi, I have also stayed at Mowgli Guesthouse which is pretty identical and has similar reviews online.
 They have the same exact view from the rooms.
 I’ve noticed they now are both called “Vista rooms”, as well as many guesthouses in Hampi, so I guess some company has bought out a bunch of guesthouses?